Important: The Google Maps Platform Premium Plan is no longer available for sign up or new customers.

-Welcome to the Google Maps APIs Premium Plan
+Welcome to the Google Maps Platform Premium Plan

-After you sign up for the Google Maps APIs Premium Plan, you'll receive a Welcome letter from Google at the contact email address you provided.
-Your Welcome letter contains the following important information, so make sure you keep it handy:
+After you sign up for the Google Maps Platform Premium Plan, you receive a welcome letter from Google at the contact email address you provided.
+Your welcome letter has the information you need to get started: